Puerto Rico oversight board gets 60-day court extension for reappointments

-SAN JUAN, May 6 (Reuters) - A U.S. Appeals Court on Monday gave Puerto Rico’s federally created financial oversight board another 60 days to allow for the constitutional reappointment of its members by President Donald Trump and the Senate.
+SAN JUAN (Reuters) - A U.S. Appeals Court on Monday gave Puerto Rico’s federally created financial oversight board another 60 days to allow for the constitutional reappointment of its members by President Donald Trump and the Senate.

 The board had faced a May 16 deadline set by the Boston-based First Circuit court on Feb.
 15 to be validly reappointed or replaced after creditors of the bankrupt U.S. commonwealth successfully challenged members’ appointments on constitutional grounds.